-Tokyo is currently facing a time of intensifying global intercity competition.
-Looking around the world, big cities such as London, Paris, and New York, the center of these cities are going to change greatly and be reborn by various redevelopment plans.
-In this global environment, various redevelopment projects are also in progress in many areas of central Tokyo.
-These redevelopments are linked to government-led programs such as the National Strategic Special Zone launched in 2013 and the Special Zone for Asian Headquarters launched in 2011 and are aimed at increasing the competitiveness of Tokyo as a cutting edge international city.
-In addition, holding the Tokyo Olympics in 2020 will create further opportunity and motivation for redevelopment in Tokyo, and hence, central Tokyo will accomplish a remarkable change by about 2025.
+Tokyo is currently experiencing a time of intensifying global intercity competition.
+The centers of big cities around the world such as London, Paris, and New York, are going to change greatly and be reborn through the effort various redevelopment plans.
+Various redevelopment projects are in progress in many areas of central Tokyo.
+These redevelopments are linked to government-led programs such as the National Strategic Special Zone, launched in 2013, and the Special Zone for Asian Headquarters launched, in 2011.
+The redevelopments are aimed at increasing the competitiveness of Tokyo as a cutting edge international city on the global stage.
+In addition, holding the Tokyo Olympics in 2020 will create further opportunities and motivation for redevelopments in Tokyo, in turn causing central Tokyo to accomplish a remarkable change by about 2025.

-Here are the major redevelopment plans and their prospects in Tokyo which are in progress or will be completed before and after 2020 Olympics.
+Here are the major redevelopment plans that are in that have been set in motion and their prospects in Tokyo.
+These are projects are either in progress or will be completed before and after 2020 Olympics.

 Toranomon - Azabudai Redevelopment

-The redevelopment will cover the area of about 8.1hectare constructing 7 buildings with a total floor area of about 820,000 square meters including a 300m tall building.
+The redevelopment will cover an area of about 8.1hectare.
+This includes the construction of 7 buildings, with a total floor area of about 820,000 square meters, and a 300m tall building.

-Through this redevelopment plan, various enhancement works in the planned area will be realized simultaneously such as; construction of new roads running south-north and east-west for connecting the neighboring major streets; construction of new pedestrian road network connecting Metro Kamiyacho Station and Roppongi-itchome Station; construction of a green space and a large-scale open space utilizing the landscape of the planned area; improvement of safety by eliminating crowded areas of wooden buildings.
-In addition, for improvement of a favorable living environment for foreigners the various facilities will be constructed such as an international education facility, a facility for supporting foreigners' life and socialization, and about 1300units in total of residence and lodging facilities to meet various needs.
+Through this redevelopment plan, various enhancements in the planned area will be completed simultaneously such as; construction of new roads running south-north and east-west for connecting the neighboring major streets; construction of new a pedestrian road network connecting Metro Kamiyacho Station and Roppongi-itchome Station; construction of a green space and a large-scale open space utilizing the landscape of the planned area; improvement of safety by eliminating crowded areas of wooden buildings.
+In addition, various facilities with the purpose of creating a favorable living environment for foreigners will be constructed.
+Such facilities include an international education facility, a facility for supporting foreigners' life and socialization, and about 1300units in total of residence and lodging facilities to meet various needs.

-Roppongi district, which is one of the major areas with business, commerce, and culture attracts many foreigners.
-The cityscape here has changed greatly due to redevelopment in the past 10 years.
-Some of the main changes include the construction of the landmarks such as Roppongi Hills, Izumi Garden Tower, Tokyo Midtown, and Ark Hills Sengokuyama Mori Tower.
-The district also overlaps with the Special Zone for Asian Headquarters and so government agencies and the private sector work together to enhance the city planning and development.
-A category 1 Urban Redevelopment Project in eastern Roppongi 3-chome is currently in progress, and the plan for Urban Redevelopment in western Roppongi 5-chome (Roppongi 5-chome, Minato-ku) will be decided by the end of the year.
+Roppongi district, is one of the major areas in Tokyo with business, commerce, and culture that attracts many foreigners.
+The cityscape here has changed greatly due to redevelopments taking place over the past 10 years.
+Some of the main changes include the construction of landmarks such as Roppongi Hills, Izumi Garden Tower, Tokyo Midtown, and Ark Hills Sengokuyama Mori Tower.
+As the district also overlaps with the Special Zone for Asian Headquarters, government agencies and the private sector will work together to enhance the city planning and development.
+A category 1 Urban Redevelopment Project in eastern Roppongi 3-chome is currently in progress, while the plan for Urban Redevelopment in western Roppongi 5-chome (Roppongi 5-chome, Minato-ku) will be decided by the end of the year.

 Toranomon Redevelopment – A new international urban center

-The completion of Toranomon Hills is regarded as the start of the redevelopment in the district.
-The newly opened section of Loop Road No.2 which currently runs through Toranomon and Shimbashi will be connected with the bay-side areas in 2016, enabling access to Tokyo Int’l Airport in 20 min. from Toranomon Hills.
-Increasing the accessibility will attract foreign business and increase tourism towards the Tokyo Olympics in 2020.
-Redevelopment in Central Tokyo will be accelerated heading towards the Tokyo Olympics, and the plan for a “New International Urban Center” in the Toranomon district is one of its highlights.
-In the Toranomon district many landmark buildings and facilities will be reborn within the next 10 years.
+The completion of Toranomon Hills is regarded as the beginning of the redevelopment in the district.
+The newly opened section of Loop Road No.2, which currently runs through Toranomon and Shimbashi, will be connected with the bay-side areas in 2016, enabling access to Tokyo Int’l Airport within a time frame of 20 min. from Toranomon Hills.
+Increasing the accessibility will attract foreign business and increase tourism as the Tokyo Olympics in 2020 draw near.
+Redevelopment in Central Tokyo will be accelerated heading towards the Tokyo Olympics, with the plan for a “New International Urban Center” in the Toranomon district being one of its highlights.
+In the Toranomon district many landmark buildings and facilities will be reborn over the next 10 years.
 The major redevelopment projects in progress are reconstruction of Hotel Okura Tokyo Main building; construction of 2 high rise buildings for Toranomon Hospital and other facilities in Toranomon 2-Chome District; and construction of a high rise twin towers in the former location of Toranomon Pastoral Hotel.

-The plan for constructing a new subway station is also in progress.
-The proposed location is between Kasumigaseki and Kamiyacho near Toranomon Hills and it aims at further improvement of the transportation access to every area in Tokyo.
+The plan for the construction of a new subway station is also in progress.
+The proposed location for the subway station is between Kasumigaseki and Kamiyacho stations near Toranomon Hills.
+The construction of the subway is aimed at further improving transportation access to every area in Tokyo.

 Redeveloping Shinagawa - New train station and multipurpose city project underway

-JR East has finally revealed on June 3, 2014 the much anticipated plan to open a new train station, the ‘New Shinagawa Station’.
-It is planned to open between the current Shinagawa and Tamachi stations for Keihin Tohoku Line and as the 30th station of Yamanote Line in the Olympic year 2020.
-The new station will make an easy connection to Metro Sengakuji station with direct access to Haneda airport and Narita airport; it will be the nearest JR station (2 min. ride) to Shinagawa Station which is slated to serve as a terminal for the maglev shinkansen train service to begin in 2027; it is close to Haneda Airport where more and more international flights will be arriving in.
+On June 3rd of 2014, JR East finally revealed its much anticipated plan to open the new train station, ‘New Shinagawa Station’.
+It is planned to open between the Shinagawa and Tamachi stations on the Keihin Tohoku Line and will be the 30th station of the Yamanote Line during the Olympics in 2020.
+The new station will provide an easy connection to Metro Sengakuji station with direct access to Haneda airport and Narita airport.
+It will be the nearest JR station (2 min. ride) to Shinagawa Station which is slated to also serve as a terminal for the maglev shinkansen train service to begin in 2027.
+The station will be close to Haneda Airport where more and more international flights will be arriving.
 Opening this new station will improve transportation access and accelerate the changing dynamic of the area around Shinagawa.
-Simultaneous to the opening of the new station, the plan also includes the construction of an international exchange hub by redeveloping the extensive 13ha (hectare) area which currently is the west part of the rail yard.
-According to JR EAST, walkways will be made on the second floor to provide easy access around nearby areas.
+Simultaneous to the opening of the new station, the plan also includes the construction of an international exchange hub by redeveloping the extensive 13ha (hectare) area which currently acts as the west part of the rail yard.
+According to JR EAST, walkways will be made on the second floor to provide easy access to nearby areas.
 A huge ceiling is also planned to be constructed over the new station.
-Opening the new station will accelerate redevelopments and changes of the area around the Takanawa Exit on the west side of Shinagawa Station, and will also accelerate enhancement of the major streets around the area.
+Opening the new station will further accelerate the redevelopment and changing of the area around the Takanawa Exit on the west side of Shinagawa Station, and will also accelerate the enhancement of major streets around the area.

 The area around the new station also overlaps with the “International strategic special zone” which was designated by the Japanese Government on December 2011, and new town planning aimed for inviting more foreign corporations to the area is currently in progress.